AmphiBee/pollen-documentation/hooks.md

 }
 ```

-Additionally, an execution priority can be established by setting the `$priority` property as follows:
+Additionally, an execution priority can be established by setting the `$priority` property:

 ```php
 <?php